 How the parties worked together, sharing capabilities, resources, people, and ideas.

 We have worked on and off together for the past few years, using different methods to advertise.
-We’ve done a creative brainstorm with multiple members of the Scripps Staff from Power 96.5 and other stations to develop the best message.
+We’ve done a creative brainstorm with multiple members of the Summit Staff from Power 96.5 and other stations to develop the best message.
 The ideas of, Face to Face Social Networking and “If you had a bar in your house, it would be Uncle Bentlys’ stemmed from this.
 We’ve utilized the Weather Sponsorship for the past year to get a shorter more consistent message out there.

 The Bright Idea and the tailored solution the parties implemented.

 We decided that Power 96.5 would bring in the adults 25-35.
 We want an established adult that is not chasing happy hour specials.
 They want a comfortable, adult hangout to socialize with friends and watch sports.
 By utilizing a Weather Sponsorship on Power 96.5, we are able to consistently remind listeners of who we are and what we offer.
 We have :10 messages running every day on air, as well as :30 commercials running, daily, online.
 We want to stay top of mind in the listeners mind when they think of going out for a drink.

 How the Plan paid off for all the parties involved.